gast04/gast04.github.io/_posts/2019-10-28-Predicting-weak-RNGs.md

 model with the structure `200->200->100->1`.
 200 inputs fully connected leading to one output, if there is a pattern in the RNG this will hopefully detect it.

-I was amazed as I got immediatelly a zero error at the training set.
+I was amazed as I got immediatelly almost zero error at the training set.
 ```
 Epoch 1/40
 10000/10000 [==============================] - 0s 43us/step - loss: 0.2611